CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tt/general.md

     }
     ```

-5. Every exception from ProcessForce is saved in Event Viewer under CompuTec log as CompuTec ProcessForce source:
+5. **Exception Handling**: every exception from ProcessForce is saved in Event Viewer under CompuTec log as CompuTec ProcessForce source:

     ![Event Viewer](./media/general/pf-api-tt-event-viewer.webp)

-6. Be very careful when using backflushing.
-Use it only when it is necessary.
-This is the equation for calculating the issue quantity for the backflush item.
+6. **Caution when Using Backflushing**: be very careful when using backflushing.
+Backflushing should only be used when necessary.
+Below is the equation for calculating the issue quantity for the backflush item.

     ```csharp
     ((item.U_Result / moruo.U_Quantity) * (moruo.U_ActualQty + finalgoodRow.U_PickedQty) - (item.U_ActualQty+item.U_ResidualQty))